beacon-biosignals/Onda.jl/README.md

 - `span` (`Struct`): The signal's time span within the recording.
 This structure has two fields:
     - `start` (`Duration` w/ `NANOSECOND` unit): The start offset in nanoseconds from the beginning of the recording.
 The minimum possible value is `0`.
     - `stop` (`Duration` w/ `NANOSECOND` unit): The stop offset in nanoseconds (exclusive) from the beginning of the recording.
 This value must be greater than `start`.
-- `kind` (`Utf8`): A string identifying the kind of signal that the row represents.
-Valid `kind` values are alphanumeric, nonempty, lowercase, `snake_case`, and contain no whitespace, punctuation, or leading/trailing underscores.
+- `sensor_type` (`Utf8`): A string identifying the "type" of the multichannel sensor that generated the signal.
+The notion of sensor type is somewhat application-specific; it may refer to a kind of device, a particular data modality, etc. Valid `sensor_type` values are alphanumeric, nonempty, lowercase, `snake_case`, and contain no whitespace, punctuation, or leading/trailing underscores.
+- `sensor_label` (`Utf8`): A string that, within the context a given recording, uniquely identifies the multichannel sensor that generated the signal.
+This field is often equivalent to `sensor_type` in applications where each sensor in a given recording is of a different type, but is especially useful in contexts where a single recording contains multiple signals with the same `sensor_type`.
+Valid values of `sensor_label` follow the same format as valid `sensor_type` values.
 - `channels` (`List` of `Utf8`): A list of strings where the `i`th element is the name of the signal's `i`th channel.
 A valid channel name...
     - ...is alphanumeric, nonempty, lowercase, `snake_case`, and contain no whitespace, punctuation, or leading/trailing underscores.
 Additional allowed characters include: `-`, `+`, `(`, `)`, `/`, `.`.
 If parentheses are used, they must be balanced, i.e. a matching closing parenthesis must be included for every open parenthesis.
     -  To allow arbitrary cross-signal referencing, a channel name may reference channel names from other signals contained in the recording.
-Any such reference should take the form `signal_name.channel_name`.
+Any such reference should take the form `sensor_label.channel_name`.
 For example, an `eog` signal might have a channel named `left-eeg.m1` (the left eye electrode referenced to the mastoid electrode from a 10-20 EEG signal).
     - ...is unique amongst the other channel names in the signal.
 In other words, duplicate channel names within the same signal are disallowed.
 - `sample_unit` (`Utf8`): The name of the signal's canonical unit as a string.
 This string should conform to the same format as `kind` (alphanumeric, nonempty, lowercase, `snake_case`, and contain no whitespace, punctuation, or leading/trailing underscores), should be singular and not contain abbreviations (e.g. `"uV"` is bad, `"microvolt"` is good; `"l/m"` is bad, `"liter_per_minute"` is good).
-- `sample_resolution_in_unit` (`Int` or `FloatingPoint`): The signal's resolution in its canonical unit.
+- `sample_resolution_in_unit` (`FloatingPoint{DOUBLE}`): The signal's resolution in its canonical unit.
 This value, along with the signal's `sample_type` and `sample_offset_in_unit` fields, determines the signal's LPCM quantization scheme.
-- `sample_offset_in_unit`  (`Int` or `FloatingPoint`): The signal's zero-offset in its canonical unit (thus allowing LPCM encodings that are centered around non-zero values).
+- `sample_offset_in_unit`  (`FloatingPoint{DOUBLE}`): The signal's zero-offset in its canonical unit (thus allowing LPCM encodings that are centered around non-zero values).
 - `sample_type` (`Utf8`): The primitive scalar type used to encode each sample in the signal.
 Valid values are:
     - `"int8"`: signed little-endian 1-byte integer
     - `"int16"`: signed little-endian 2-byte integer